qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    |mActionOptions| :menuselection:`Options`.
 In the :guilabel:`Digitizing`
    tab you can select between to vertex, to segment or to vertex and segment as default snap mode.
 You can also define a default snapping tolerance and a search radius for vertex edits.
-The tolerance an be set either in map units or in pixels.
+The tolerance can be set either in map units or in pixels.
 The advantage of choosing pixels, is that the snapping tolerance doesn't have to be changed after zoom operations.
 In our small digitizing project (working with the Alaska dataset), we define the